Universality of the muon component of extensive air showers: Universality of the muon production depth distributions

 For showers with zenith angles of $60^\circ$ and more, where truncation does not play a role, we also calculate $X^{\rm R}|_{80}$ which we define similar to Eq.~\eqref{eq:x-quant} but integrating from the shower maximum to infinity.
 Using these quantities we can study both the growth phase and the attenuating phase of the shower.
 In Figure~\ref{fig:x-quant-trunc}, the value of these quantiles, and their shower-to-shower fluctuations are shown for different configurations of primaries, zenith angles, and hadronic interaction models.
 In this figure, the median values of the quantiles are shown by the markers, and the $1\sigma$ interval of variation in the quantiles, due to the shower-to-shower fluctuations, is indicated by the error bars.
 Figure~\ref{fig:x-quant-trunc} confirms that within the shower-to-shower fluctuations, the shape of the MPD distribution is universal with regard to zenith angle and hadronic interaction model (total variation is at the level of 2\% or less).
 Between different primaries, the shape of the MPD varies at the level of 5\%.
 However, this variation is only marginally beyond the shower-to-shower fluctuations (1 to 4\%).

 The effect of the primary energy and the primary particle type on the MPD distribution is shown in Figure~\ref{fig:mpd-p-vs-fe} by comparing an average proton shower and an average iron shower at $10^{19}\,$eV with an average proton shower at $10^{17.25}\,$eV (same energy-per-nucleon as $10^{19}\,$eV iron primary).
 In contrast to the case of the transverse momentum distribution above, the MPD distribution is different between all three cases.
 In fact, proton and iron showers seem to be similar in development around the shower maximum up to $500\,$g$/$cm$^2$, while beyond that, the shape of the proton showers at different energies are similar and significantly different from iron showers.
 This is not surprising since iron showers are not a simple superposition of proton showers at reduced energy.
-In particular, the iron nucleus is expected to slowly fragment into smaller and smaller nuclei over consecutive interactions~\cite{Engel:1992vf}, which could explain the differences in the profiles.
+In particular, the iron nucleus is expected to slowly fragment into smaller and smaller nuclei over consecutive interactions~\cite{Engel:1992vf}.
+This results in significant part of the hadronic cascade starting deeper in the atmosphere which explains the differences in the profiles seen above.